pravega/pravega-samples/flink-connector-examples/README.md

 dcosAddress=10.240.124.164
 ```

 Then, upload the samples to the cluster.
-They'll be copied to `/home/centos` on the target node.
+They will be copied to `/home/centos` on the target node.
 ```
 $ ./gradlew upload
 ```